 If you're looking for alternatives, consider our list of recommendations of the best canister vacuums, the best HEPA vacuums, and the best bagged vacuums.

-The Airsign HEPA Vacuum and Dyson V15 Detect are two very differently designed vacuums with varying uses.
+The Airsign HEPA Vacuum and the Dyson V15 Detect are two very differently designed vacuums with varying uses.
 The Airsign is a better option for longer cleaning sessions because of its corded design, allowing you to run it indefinitely.
 Unlike the bagless Dyson, it uses biodegradable dirtbags to hold in debris, resulting in cleaner and less frequent dirt disposal but also higher recurring costs.
 The Dyson's cordless design allows you to carry it out wherever you may need it, and it does a better job of dealing with debris embedded in carpets.

 The Miele Classic C1 and the Airsign HEPA Vacuum are somewhat evenly matched bagged canister vacuums, though the Miele is a slightly better option for most use cases.
 The Miele feels better built, has a longer overall range, weighs a little less, gives you a wider array of suction power modes, makes less noise, and performs better on carpeted floors.
 It also comes with an upholstery tool that's more effective in dealing with pet hair on fabric furniture than the Airsign vacuum's hard-bristle brush.
 However, the Airsign comes bundled with a HEPA filter, making it a better option if you suffer from allergies.